KarelVerhulst/gulp_basic_template/README.md

 $ npm install gulp-clean-css --save-dev --save-dev gulp-csslint gulp-sourcemaps jshint gulp-jshint --save-dev --save-dev jshint-stylish gulp-uglify gulp-concat gulp-notify gulp-rename
 ```

-> In your command typ 'gulp' and thats it
+> In your command typ 'gulp' and thats it.
 > You can always edit the gulpfile.js to add more packages or change something